 “The thing I’m most known for is that I vet all the current technologies on the marketplace and create a customized protocol for every individual.
-Right now the combination of the Forever Facial plus my patented LED light bed is popular—it shrink-wraps the face and increases collagen production, which is great whether you’re 25 or 85.
-For red carpet I recommend the Triple Crown facial because it contours, lifts and sculpts.
+Right now the combination of the Forever Facial plus my patented LED light bed is popular.
+The facial shrink-wraps the face and increases collagen production, which is great whether you’re 25 or 85.
+For red carpet I recommend the Triple Crown facial because it contours, lifts, and sculpts.

-“When flying I wear my Bright Eye Firming Mask with a sheet mask on top.
-Honestly, nobody’s looking at me, they’re sleeping.
-Every flight, though, all the flight attendants come over and ask questions and I give them masks, and we’ll have a skincare clinic in the serving bay.
-On my way to California for the Emmys I was sitting in the first row and the pilot saw me with my mask on and asked the flight attendants about it.
-They were all explaining, ‘She’s in skincare, that’s a stem cell mask.’”
+“When flying I wear my Bright Eye Hydrating Mask with a sheet mask on top.
+Honestly, nobody’s looking at me; they’re sleeping.
+Every flight, though, all the flight attendants come over and ask questions, and I give them masks, and we’ll have a skin-care clinic in the serving bay.
+On my way to California for the Emmys, I was sitting in the first row, and the pilot saw me with my mask on and asked the flight attendants about it.
+They were all explaining, ‘She’s in skin care, that’s a stem cell mask.’”

 Which products and treatments newbies should try:

 “The LED light bed is a full-body treatment developed with proven technology.
-It reduces inflammation, speeds the healing of the body by 300% and grows collagen in quantifiable percentages.
+It reduces inflammation, speeds the healing of the body by 300 percent, and grows collagen in quantifiable percentages.
 Ever since I was a young aesthetician, it’s been a goal of mine to make sure that the face and the body match.
-With facelifts, the body doesn’t match and that’s a little bit creepy to me.”
+With face-lifts, the body doesn’t match, and that’s a little bit creepy to me.”